My Go-To Travel Essentials

 I always use packing cubes – which I never recommend travelling without.
 These little guys keep you organized and keep your backpack from looking like a war zone.

-I also recommend using a mesh bag with a zipper for a laundry bag.
+I also recommend using a mesh bag with a zipper for laundry.

 These are the clothing/shoes I packed for a 1 year trip in warm climates